-Basil will quickly grow into a small shrub and easily repay you with enough fresh silky leaves to make into prestos, use in stuffed tomatoes (see recipe below), or snip onto fresh tomato and Mozzarella salad.
+Once planted outside, basil will quickly grow into a small shrub and easily repay you with enough fresh, silky leaves to make into prestos, use in orzo-stuffed tomatoes (see recipe), or snip onto an heirloom tomatoes and fresh Mozzarella caprese salad.

-You can also infuse the leaves into olive oil for several weeks then drizzle onto crusty bread warm from the oven with cheese.
-Yum!
+During the growing season of summer, you can also infuse the leaves into olive oil for several days, then drizzle onto crusty bread warm from the oven with cheese.
+That is one of my favorite flavors of infused olive oil!

 If you decide to grow Basil from seed there are many different varieties named after the leaf type, flavors such as cinnamon, anise, and lemon, and colors to choose from!
 The choices are seemingly endless.
 Greek basil is on the left below.

 Basil has a rich history of having many health benefits.
 Dr. Axe has a good list.

 “As a gardener, I’m among those who believe that much of the evidence of God’s existence has been planted.” ~Robert Brault